-In children, insususception at the ileocecal junction accounts for 90 percent of all cases.
+Intussusception at the ileocecal junction accounts for 90 percent of all cases in children.

 When to call the doctor?

-Most babies who are treated within the first 24 hours recover completely without problems.
+Most babies treated within the first 24 hours recover entirely without problems.

-But untreated intussusception can cause serious problems that get worse quickly.
-Therefore, it is extremely important not to delay the treatment; Every second counts.
-Deferred treatment greatly increases the risk of irreversible tissue damage, intestinal tear, infection and possibly death.
+But untreated Intussusception can cause serious problems that get worse quickly.
+Therefore, it is essential not to delay the treatment; Every second counts.
+Deferred treatment dramatically increases the risk of irreversible tissue damage, intestinal tear, infection, and possibly death.

-During the visit, the doctor will ask about the child’s general health, the family’s health, the medications they are taking and any allergies they may have.
-Then, the doctor will examine the child, paying special attention to the abdomen, which may be inflamed or sensitive to touch.
+During the visit, the doctor will ask about the child’s general health, the family’s health, the medications they are taking, and any allergies they may have.
+Then, the doctor will examine the child, paying particular attention to the abdomen, which may be inflamed or sensitive to touch.

 Sometimes, the doctor may feel the part of the intestine involved.
-Intussusception is often suspected based on observation of the Dance sign .
-A digital rectal exam is particularly useful in children, since part of the intussusception can be felt with the finger.
+Intussusception is often suspected based on observation of the Dance sign.
+A digital rectal exam is instrumental in children since part of the Intussusception can be felt with the finger.

-A definitive diagnosis often requires confirmation by means of diagnostic imaging.
-Ultrasound is the imaging modality of choice for the diagnosis and exclusion of intussusception, due to its high precision and lack of radiation.
+A definitive diagnosis often requires confirmation using diagnostic imaging.
+Ultrasound is the imaging modality of choice for the diagnosis and exclusion of Intussusception due to its high precision and lack of radiation.

-An x-ray of the abdomen may be indicated to detect intestinal obstruction or free intraperitoneal gas.
+An abdomen x-ray may be indicated to detect intestinal obstruction or free intraperitoneal gas.
 The latest finding implies that intestinal perforation has already occurred.
-Some institutions use air enema for diagnosis, since the same procedure can be used for treatment.
+Some institutions use air enema for diagnosis since the same procedure can be used for treatment.

 In a surgical reduction, the surgeon opens the abdomen and squeezes manually (instead of pulling) the part of the intestine that has been inserted.

 If the surgeon can not successfully reduce it or the intestine is damaged, they resect the affected section.
-More often, intussusception can be reduced by laparoscopy , separating the segments of the intestine with forceps.
+More often, Intussusception can be decreased by laparoscopy, separating the segments of the intestine with forceps.

 Differential diagnosis of Intussusception: